Aprillion/banished_utils/README.md

 * download and install [AutoHotkey](http://ahkscript.org/)
 * download the [banished_improved_camera_control.ahk](https://raw.githubusercontent.com/Aprillion/banished_utils/master/banished_improved_camera_control.ahk) file (e.g. right click on the link > `Save Link As...`)
 * execute (double click) the downloaded *.ahk file
-* inside the game, try to drag the map with right mouse button across a large portion of the map
+* inside the game, try to drag the map with right mouse button across a large portion of the screen
  * if the map moves too slowly, decrease `x_moved_during_sleep` and `y_moved_during_sleep` variables
  * if the map moves too quickly, increase `x_moved_during_sleep` and `y_moved_during_sleep` variables
  * if you want to drag the map with left button instead of right, replace BOTH occurences of <br> `RButton` to `LButton`